CERES

 Impact page, embeddable widget, CSV data exports, named alert contacts

-Added donor-facing /impact page with live accuracy statistics and downloadable datasets.
+Added donor-facing /impact page with live activity statistics and downloadable datasets.
 Embeddable risk widget at /widget for partner org integration.
 Three CSV export endpoints: current predictions, full archive, and grading ledger.
-Named-contact alert routing for Institutional subscribers — set specific contacts per region for Tier I alerts.
+Named-contact alert routing for Institutional subscribers, setting specific contacts per region for Tier I alerts.
 Public changelog added.

 2026-03-01v0.3Platform